StratusLab/stratuslab.github.com/_posts/2012-10-05-docs-tutor-user-credentials.md

 Configuration file

     pdisk_endpoint
-    pdiskPort
+    pdisk_port

-If 'pdisk-username' and/or 'pdisk-password' are not provided the ones defined for 'endpoint' will be used.
+NB!
+If 'pdisk-username' and/or 'pdisk-password' are not provided by any of the means the ones defined for 'endpoint' will be used.

 Marketplace
 -----------